EngstromJimmy/Blazm.Hid/Demos.md

 ## Busylight
 Kuando Busylight is a device that can be used to light up a device if you are, as the name implies, busy.
 We can get the API from Kuando and use it to connect to the device.
-It's a very interesting device because it can have up to 8 command, and a command can run multiple times and even jump to a different command.
+It's a very interesting device because it can have up to 8 commands, and the command can run multiple times and even jump to a different command.
-I won't go into details how that work, but I have the source on my GitHub so you can take a look.
+I won't go into details about how that work, but I have the source on my GitHub so you can take a look.
 1. Show the color
     ```csharp
     string Color { get; set; } = "#000000";